Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

+The comparison plots for six well-behaved first rank SHS fields are shown in Figure~\ref{fig:comparison_plots}.
+Here an essentially linear pixel-intensity relation can be seen between the SHS and SHASSA data and the linear fits are overlaid.
+A further six fields with some caveats are illustrated in Figure~\ref{fig:comparison_plots2}.
 In Figure~\ref{fig:comparison_plots2}, we show the comparison plots for six second-ranked SHS fields, which have linear fits that are not as precise as the first-ranked fields.
-In the case of HAL1018, subtle changes in the \NII/\ha\ ratio across an ionization front in the large \HII\ region IC~2177 produce a variable ratio of SHS pixel counts / R across the nebula.
-Furthermore, in other fields, discrete but widely separated \HII\ regions may occur in areas of the filter response which vary at the 2--3\% level.
+In the case of HAL1018, subtle changes in the \NII/\ha\ ratio across an ionization front in the large \HII\ region IC~2177 will produce a variable ratio of SHS counts R$^{-1}$ across the nebula.
+Furthermore, in other fields, discrete but widely separated \HII\ regions may occur in areas of the filter response that vary at the 2--3\% level.
 HAL0137 is such a case, where the slight inconsistencies around the linear fit seen are due to the slightly varying filter response in different areas of the field where the discrete \HII\ regions occur.
-HAL1150 is an example of a field with a limited intensity range of emission, while the other fields show varying levels of photographic fog.
+HAL1150 is an example of a field with a limited intensity range of emission, while the other fields show varying levels of photographic fog (Tritton 1983), which restricts the dynamic range of these survey exposures.

 These various effects can conspire to produce a formal fit with apparent curvature, or the appearance of two or more closely spaced trends on the calibration plot.
 These effects are usually small however, and should not compromise the utility of the fit in these SHS fields.
 The CFs determined from the linear fits can be applied with some confidence to the full (0.67\arcsec) resolution pixel data for the relevant survey field.